-The datasets on this page, representing velocity of climate change for North America, are based on Parameter Regression of Independent Slopes Model (PRISM) climate data for the 1981-2010 normal period (see this page), and climate change projections of the Coupled Model Intercomparison Project phase 5 (CMIP5) database corresponding to the 5th IPCC Assessment Report for future projections.
+The datasets on this page, representing velocity of climate change for North America, are based on Parameter Regression of Independent Slopes Model (PRISM) climate data from the historical normal period (see this page), and climate change projections of the Coupled Model Intercomparison Project phase 5 and 6 (CMIP5/CMIP6) database corresponding to the 5th and 6th IPCC Assessment Reports for future projections.
 The data has been prepared for AdaptWest, a project supported by the Wilburforce Foundation.

 The velocity of climate change is an analytical concept that can be used to evaluate the exposure of organisms to climate change.
 As originally proposed, velocity is calculated by dividing the rate of climate change by the rate of spatial climate variability to obtain a speed at which species must migrate over the surface of the earth to maintain constant climate conditions.
 Here, we provide data from an improved algorithm that conforms to standard velocity calculations if climate equivalents are nearby.
 Otherwise, the algorithm extends the search for climate refugia globally.
 Below we provide velocity surfaces for a multivariate PCA implementation that searches for climate matches based on the first 2 axes derived from a PCA of 11 biologically relevant climate variables1.

-information see the two papers below.
+For background information on the methodology and previous analyses see the two papers below.
 The R script used to produce the data

 on this page, along with other details concerning the data, can be found in